-- 1. Lord Strathcona's Horse (Royal Canadians) Regimental Museum first came into being in the spring of 1950 when Warrant Officer Class I, R. (Dick) Cunniffe (the Regimental Sergeant Major between April 1951 and May 1953), found an old metal box which was labelled "Strathcona's Orderly Room Correspondence."
+1. Lord Strathcona's Horse (Royal Canadians) Regimental Museum first came into being in the spring of 1950 when Warrant Officer Class I, R. (Dick) Cunniffe (the Regimental Sergeant Major between April 1951 and May 1953), found an old metal box which was labelled "Strathcona's Orderly Room Correspondence."
 The vintage of the box was 1900-1901.
 Strathcona's Horse had used it in the South African War.
-The contents included an old North West Mounted Police uniform complete with pillbox hat, sabretache and binoculars dated around the 1880s. - 2.
-Cunniffe, a dedicated soldier and Strathcona, had a very high regard for regimental tradition and history, and was consequently instrumental in starting the Regimental Museum.
+The contents included an old North West Mounted Police uniform complete with pillbox hat, sabretache and binoculars dated around the 1880s.

+2. Dick Cunniffe, a dedicated soldier and Strathcona, had a very high regard for Regimental tradition and history, and was consequently instrumental in starting the Regimental Museum.
 His call for help to the Regiment and former serving Strathconas across the nation (through the pages of The Strathconian, contacts with other Regiments and advertisements in monthly newspapers and annual magazines) brought in artefacts and items of every type and description from Strathconas and veterans around the world.

 3. Over the years, as the museum began to flourish, the Regimental Museum found several homes and was bounced between very modest accommodations in Currie and Sarcee (later Harvey) Barracks.
 The Regimental Archives was incorporated into the museum in the late fifties.
-Today the Lord Strathcona's Horse (Royal Canadians) Regimental Museum has several thousand items and artefacts on display or stored in its collection for research and future use.
+Today the Lord Strathcona's Horse (Royal Canadians) Regimental Museum has several thousand items and artifacts on display or stored in its collection for research and future use.
 The Archives holds books, records, documents, orders, albums and diaries dating from 1873 to the present.

-4. Since 1990, the Regimental Museum has been housed in the Museum of the Regiments in the former Sir Sam Steele School in Currie Barracks, Calgary.
-The Museum of the Regiments maintains six galleries - five permanent and one temporary.
-The Regimental Museum is one of the four autonomous museums within the Museum of the Regiments and maintains one of the permanent galleries in the museum.
-The Museum of the Regiments project was made possible through the generosity of the citizens and corporate members of Calgary as well as the City of Calgary and the Alberta Provincial and Federal Governments and is supported in part by the Calgary Military Museum Society.
+4. Since 1990, the Regimental Museum has been housed in The Military Museums (formerly called the Museum of the Regiment) in the former Sir Sam Steele School in Currie Barracks, Calgary.
+The Military Museums maintains seven galleries - one for each of the founding Regiments (LdSH(RC), PPCLI, KOCR, and Calgary Highlanders) plus one for each of the Royal Canadian Navy and the Royal Canadian Air Force.
+The Regimental Museum is one of the seven autonomous museums within the Military Museums and maintains one of the permanent galleries in the museum with the help of the University of Calgary.
+The Military Museums project was made possible through the generosity of the citizens and corporate members of Calgary as well as the City of Calgary and the Alberta Provincial and

+Federal Governments and is supported in part by the Military Museums Foundation.